ishikawalab/imtoolkit/README.md

 # IMToolkit

-IMToolkit, an open-source index modulation toolkit, attempts to enable reproducible research in the field of wireless communications and index modulation (IM) studies.
+IMToolkit, an open-source index modulation toolkit, attempts to accelerate reproducible research in the field of wireless communications and index modulation (IM) studies.
-It relies on the massively parallel algorithms proposed in [1], which are especially designed for Nvidia GPUs.
+It relies on the massively parallel algorithms proposed in [1], which are especially designed for high-performance Nvidia GPUs.

 For more information, please refer to the following webpages.
 - [IMToolkit official website](https://ishikawa.cc/imtoolkit/)